Defend the Dune — a free maze-style desert tower defense

 Tower planning

 Open with reliable single-target damage, then add slow or splash where the route turns.
 Avoid building long straight walls that give enemies a clean march to the exit.
-Stair-step the path, leave room for upgrades, and sell only when the new layout meaningfully increases travel time.
+Stair-step the path and keep adding towers — every cyan upgrade gem levels the whole board at once, so a fuller field turns each drop into a bigger power spike.

 Why it is useful for players